 - Licensing mode – perpetual or rental licenses, or Software-as-a-Services (SaaS) subscription?

-- No additional resources needs;
+- No additional resources needed

-- Simplified and flexible management process;
+- Simplified and flexible management process

-- Data security compliant with company policies and industry standards;
+- Data security compliant with company policies and industry standards

-- Deep integration with CAE, CAM, and PLM applications.
+- Deep integration with CAE, CAM, and PLM applications

-- The user has access to a user-friendly interface and only needs a web browser;
+- The user has access to a user-friendly interface and only needs a web browser.

 - The solution can easily retrieve any format of document design or extension.

-The SimScale cloud-based 3D simulation platform is accessible to a large numbers of designers, which have the possibility to quickly optimize their product designs in a virtual environment instead of using a costly physical prototyping process.
+With the Onshape and SimScale Connector App, any user now has the opportunity to have a complete design workflow―CAD design, meshing, simulation, and results―right in the web browser.
+The SimScale cloud-based 3D simulation platform is accessible to a large number of designers, all of whom now have the opportunity to quickly optimize their product designs in a virtual environment instead of using a costly physical prototyping process.

-Watch this video to see how Onshape and SimScale cloud-based platforms can be used for product design:
+Watch this video to see how the Onshape and SimScale cloud-based platforms can be used for product design: